marklogic/flux/mlcp-testing/README.md

-Test project for ad hoc tests of MLCP and NT capabilities and performance.
+Test project for ad hoc tests of MLCP and Flux capabilities and performance.